 Heading North, and before the next destination, Petrovac deserves a stop too.

 Sveti Stefan is a unique postcard-perfect place to visit in Montenegro.
 It is a small island connected to the mainland by a small strip of land and it is only 40 minutes from Bar.
 Sveti Stefan is a great place to stop and visit for a few hours before heading to Budva, 15 minutes away.
 Take some time at Sveti Stefan to capture some photos, walk the old streets, and swim in the water.

 A visit to Budva requires at least two days to fully see and appreciate the city.
 It is probably the best city to visit in Montenegro because it has everything, sun, sea, city, and adventure.
 Budva is perfect because it is a coastal town with tons of beaches, it has a stunning medieval old town, and it is also the best city for a lively nightlife in Montenegro.
 There are also a ton of things to do in Budva, especially in the summer months and a nice place to explore in a few days.

 Related read: Best Montenegro Summer Festivals

 The last place along the Adriatic coast and back into the Bay of Kotor is the city of Tivat.
 Tivat is a short 35-minute drive from Budva and is an interesting and unique city in Montenegro.
 Unlike the other cities that boast their old towns and authentic architecture, Tivat is a more modern city, with new buildings, piers, and exclusive beach clubs.
 Tivat is the main yacht port of Montenegro and the marina is always full of magnificent superyachts to be admired.
 This is a great place to enjoy a new side to Montenegro and go to the Porto Montenegro beach club for a luxurious pool day experience.

 This entire road trip should take around 10 days to complete.
-However, you can adjust it to your preferences to make it work for your travel styles.
+However, you can adjust the travel itinerary to your preferences to make it work for your travel style.